 As expected, his first attempt failed.
 And so was the second when he even attempted to get personal loans from English banks, which ended in rejection.

-He also devised a scheme that would first turn the Philippines into a independent country, and later into a colony under the Belgian monarch.
+He also devised a scheme to turn the Philippines into an independent country and later a colony under the Belgian monarch.
 Unfortunately, this, too, failed miserably.

-In the end, his dream of having a colony finally came true when he proclaimed his sovereignty over Congo, a country in Africa.
+Ultimately, his dream of having a colony finally came true when he proclaimed his sovereignty over Congo, an African country.

 Don Santiago de los Santos, a Filipino dwarf, became part of a traveling show in England between the late 1820s and the early 1830s.
-He was, indeed, a local celebrity in that part of the world.
+He was a local celebrity in that part of the world.